Milnor fibre boundary of a non-isolated surface singularity: Elimination of Assumption B

 \labelpar{ss:ELI}

-\subsection{Elimination of Assumption B}
+\section{\ Elimination of Assumption B}

-\labelpar{ss:elim} In the formulation and the proof of the Main Algorithm (\ref{algo}) it is essential the absence of `vanishing 2--edges' in $\gc$.
-If a certain $\gc$ has such an edge, it can be modified by a blow up, which replaces the unwanted edge by three `acceptable' edges, see (\ref{re:w3}).
-Therefore, in any situation, it is easy to assure the condition of Assumption B, and the Main Algorithm serves as a complete algorithm for $\partial F$, $\partial F_1F$, $\partial _2F$ and for the different multiplicity systems.
+\labelpar{ss:elim} \bekezdes {\bf Preliminary remarks.} \ In the formulation and the proof of the Main Algorithm \ref{algo} the absence of `vanishing 2--edges' in $\gc$ is essential.
+If a certain $\gc$ has such an edge, it can be modified by a blow up, which replaces the unwanted edge by three `acceptable' edges, see \ref{re:w3}.
+Therefore, in any situation, it is easy to assure the condition of Assumption B, and the Main Algorithm serves as a complete algorithm for $\partial F$, $\partial F_1$, $\partial _2F$ and for the different multiplicity systems. \ix{Assumption B}\ix{vanishing 2--edge}\ix{Main Algorithm!Collapsing}\ix{Milnor!fiber!boundary}